dustin/py-github/README.markdown

 This is a library that implements
 [github's API](http://develop.github.com/) in python.

-v2 is still in early development, so don't expect it to be terribly uesful for a bit.

 # Supported APIs

 All API access begins with the creation of a `GitHub` object.
 For the